 Apple's online refurbished store is the only source for official refurbished products certified by Apple.
 No third-party retailers are permitted to sell machines that have been guaranteed by Apple's refurbishing process.

-You may see other sites such as Amazon, Best Buy, Simply Mac, Mac of All Trades, and others offering refurbished Macs at low price, but these do not come with the same warranty and have not been tested by Apple.
+You may see other sites such as Amazon, Best Buy, Gazelle, Mac of All Trades, and others offering refurbished Macs at low price, but these do not come with the same warranty and have not been tested by Apple.
 Refurbished Macs purchased from third-party resellers will include more limited warranties and are not be eligible to receive one year of free support from Apple.

 Refurbished machines from third-party sites may come at a much lower cost, but the savings may not be worth it should a major problem surface down the road.
 If purchasing from a third-party site, aim for a retailer that offers a 90-day or more warranty and a guaranteed inspection process.